Darren Gough: 1998–99 Australia vs England

 It was a return down under for the Ashes.
 Gough played in all five Tests of the series.
 Gough took 10 wickets in the first three Tests but would secure cricketing immortality in the final two Tests.

 In the 4th Test in Melbourne, Australia, chasing 175 for victory, were 3/130 but a collapse of 4/0 left them struggling.
 Steve Waugh and Matthew Nicholson took Australia to 161 before Dean Headley dismissed Nicholson.
 Stuart MacGill faced the final ball of that Headley over.
 With the first ball of the next over, Steve Waugh took a single off Gough.
 Gough bowled MacGill with a searing yorker that hit the base of middle stump and two balls later had Glenn McGrath lbw to give England a 12 run win.
 It was Gough's only Test Victory in Australia and was remembered by his exuberant celebrations of shaking a stump over his head.

 Four days later the 5th Test began in Sydney.
 Australia batted first and moved to 6/321.
 Wicketless until then, Gough had Ian Healy caught behind, next ball he ripped out MacGill's middle stump and with his final ball of the over bowled Colin Miller.
 It was the first Ashes hat trick by an Englishman in almost a 100 years and the first hat trick taken in Sydney in almost 107 years.

 Gough was the leading English wicket taker for the series with 21.

 1999–2000 South Africa vs England

 It was almost a year until Gough would next play Test cricket as England toured South Africa.
 Gough played all five Tests of the series.
 South Africa were leading 2–0 heading into the Fifth Test which became one of the most infamous tests in cricket history.
-With no play possible on Days 2, 3 and 4, Cronje and Hussein agreed to forfeit an innings to give England a final day run chase of 249.
+With no play possible on Days 2, 3 and 4, Cronje and Hussain agreed to forfeit an innings to give England a final day run chase of 249.
 It later turned out that Cronje was bribed 50,000 rand to ensure a result.

 Gough hit the winning runs to give England the 2 wicket victory.